 Peer review is critical to maintaining the standards of our publications.
 We expect the following from reviewers:

-- Judgments should be objective.
+- Judgments should be evidential, informed, and unbiased.

 - Reviewers should have no conflict of interest with respect to the research, the authors, and/or the research funders.
+This includes exercising confidentiality with respect to all reviewed articles.

 - Reviewers should point out relevant published work which has not been cited.